Sales: On-farm, U-pick and on-line at bunzlavender.com

 Products: Bywater Hollow Farm is owned and operated by the Bunz family.
 Located on the Placer County Wine Trail our farm is open seasonally to the public for U-pick while the lavender is in bloom from mid-May through June.
 Our farm shop features our own handcrafted, homemade products as well as many other fun lavender themed items.
 Additionally, we open the farm for engagement and family photo sessions as well as small group tours year-round by appointment.
 And don’t miss our Holiday Boutique on weekends in November and early December, featuring our own beautiful lavender inspired products as well as unique and special gifts from local artisans.

 Sales: On-farm, you-pick and plant sales.
 Farmers Markets during June, July and Aug.

 U-Pick: Please call or check the website for future dates.

 Hours: For days other than U-Pick, please call for appointment.

 Tours: Yes, please call for information.

-Products: Fresh and dried bouquets, bulk lavender buds by the ounce and pound, organza and fabric sachets, bath salts, dryer sheets, bath soaks, massage oil, lavender mist linen spray, skin soother with aloe vera spray, closet hangers with lavender and cedar, lavender soap, eye pillows, plants, assorted fresh herbs, essential oil, gift packs, carpet deodorizer.
+Products: Fresh and dried bouquets, bulk lavender buds by the ounce and pound, organza and fabric sachets, bath salts, dryer sheets, bath soaks, massage oil, lavender mist linen spray, skin soother with aloe vera spray, closet hangers with lavender and cedar, lavender soap, eye pillows, plants, essential oil, gift packs, carpet deodorizer.